 Lust has gone public in America.
 No subject is too delicate for a television or movie script.
 Pornography is big business.
 Absolutely nothing is left to the imagination.
 Yet, this business would utterly fail were it not for the fact that it feeds the private yearnings of corrupted hearts.
 It is from this private cesspool of defilement that this flowing well of licentiousness comes.
 Polluted minds demand a diet of contamination to gratify illicit hunger.
 This creates a climate in which the problem only feeds itself.

 No man ever rises above the quality of his own mind.
 One cannot be more perverse than his heart allows him to be.
 Conversely, pure and noble words and deeds first proceed from hearts that are pure and noble.

 "Keep thy heart with all diligence; for out of it are the issues of life" (Proverbs 4:23).

 "For as he thinketh in his heart, so is he" (Proverbs 23:7).

 What about pornography?
 Is it nobody's business what a person reads or views in his own home?
 Should he have the Playboy channel hooked up to his cable TV?
-First, those who de-fend such rights are the losers because they defile and debauch their own hearts to the destruction of their souls.
+First, those who defend such rights are the losers because they defile and debauch their own hearts to the destruction of their souls.
 Next, they contribute to a sordid business which promotes vice of every kind.
-Then, they run the risk of reaching a point where they cannot separate fact from fantasy and that can lead to criminal action.
-Unrealistic expectations develop which create disillusionment between spouses.
-The price for gratification of mental lust can become very expensive.
+Then, they run the risk of reaching a point where they cannot separate fact from fantasy and that can lead to criminal activity.
+Unrealistic expectations develop which creates disillusionment between spouses.
+The price for the gratification of mental lust can become very expensive.